 This isn’t a full-on pickle like my refrigerator quick pickles, but there’s enough acidity that it’s an acceptable adjective to use.
 You also get some sweet and some hot here, which is really helpful to cut through all of the rich, fatty flavors in the dish.

-I’t made by putting rice wine vinegar, sugar, cilantro and splash of soy into a small sauce pan and bring to a boil, stirring constantly along the way.
+I’t made by putting rice wine vinegar, sugar, cilantro and splash of soy into a small sauce pan and bringing it to a boil.
 Reduce the heat and simmer for about 5 minutes.
 Once the mixture has cooled, pour into a separate dish and marinade the cucumbers and red onions.
 You’ll want to do this for at least 30 minutes to properly “quick pickle” the vegetables.

 Preparing the Smoked Salmon Rolls

 Here’s where it really gets fun.
 This is another one of those things you’ll want to do a few hours ahead of time as the rolls need time in the fridge to “set” before you try to slice them.

 I started with an 8oz package of smoked salmon.
 In my head, I was visualizing that I’d open the package and there would be nice long strips ready to roll….not so much.
 Each piece was about 2″ wide and 5″ in length, about half of what I needed to do the rolls.
 As you can see in the picture, I pressed a few pieces on top of each other to get a strip that was about 7″ – 10″ in length.